 |Psy.D.
 School Psychology||Chicago||American Psychological Association (APA).
 More information about APA accreditation is available here.||Intent to apply for accreditation on contingency was submitted on September 15, 2018.|

-The Chicago School of Professional Psychology has permission from the Alabama Commission on Higher Education to offer its online programs to Alabama students through December 15, 2016.
-The Chicago School of Professional Psychology has been licensed by the Alabama Department of Postsecondary Education to offer its online programs to Alabama students through December 15, 2016.
+The Chicago School of Professional Psychology has permission from the Alabama Commission on Higher Education to offer its online programs to Alabama students.
+The Chicago School of Professional Psychology has been licensed by the Private School Licensing Division of the Alabama Community College System to offer its online programs to Alabama students.

 The Chicago School of Professional Psychology has authority to operate in the State of Alaska by way of an exemption granted by the Alaska Commission on Postsecondary Education pursuant to Alaska regulation 20 AAC 17.015(a)(8).

-The Chicago School of Professional Psychology is certified to offer post-secondary degree programs by distance technology by the Arkansas Higher Education Coordinating Board.
-Arkansas Higher Education Coordinating Board certification does not constitute an endorsement of any institution, course or degree program.
+The Chicago School of Professional Psychology is certified to offer postsecondary degree programs by distance technology by the Arkansas Higher Education Coordinating Board.
+Arkansas Higher Education Coordinating Board certification does not constitute an endorsement of any institution or program.
 Such certification merely indicates that certain minimum standards have been met under the rules and regulations of institutional certification as defined in Arkansas Code §6-61-301.

 The Chicago School of Professional Psychology has authority to operate in the State of California by way of an exemption granted by the California Bureau for Private Postsecondary Education pursuant to California Education Code section 94874(i).